-This chapter provides a straightforward approach to national income accounting and the measurement of prices and unemployment.
+This chapter provides a straightforward approach to national income accounting and the measurement of prices and unemployment in the economy.
 By showing how aggregate economic variables are measured, students see both how economic performance can be evaluated and how the validity of our theoretical results can be tested.
-Therefore, this chapter serves the important purpose of establishing the basic relationship between economic measurement and the theories to be developed by the text.
+Therefore, this chapter serves the important purpose of establishing the basic relationship between economic measurement and the theories to be developed later on in the text.

 The chapter begins by describing the interrelationships between the various sectors of the economy with circular-flow diagrams.
-When introducing the circular-flow diagrams, be sure students know the difference between flow magnitudes, which are magnitudes that can only be measured in terms of a specified period, and stock magnitudes, which are magnitudes measured at a particular moment.
+When introducing the circular-flow diagrams, be sure students know the difference between flow variables, which are variables that can only be measured in terms of a specified time period, and stock variables, which are measured at a particular point of time.
 Then, after giving a detailed definition of GDP, the chapter explains why intermediate goods are not counted in real GDP.
+It explains that excluded from GDP are the value of personal time spent engaged in activities that are not sold on the market, any costs of environmental degradation, illegal activity, and some other activities paid for in cash, whose employers do not pay social security.